mongodb/docs/source/includes/api/list-tables/create-cluster-request-body.rst

        | ``.instanceSizeName``
      - string
      - Required
-     - |service| provides different instance sizes, each with a default storage capacity and RAM size.
-The instance size you select is used for all the data-bearing servers in your cluster.
+     - |service| provides different cluster tiers, each with a default storage capacity and RAM size.
+The cluster you select is used for all the data-bearing servers in your cluster tier.
 For definitions of data-bearing servers, see :ref:`server-number-costs`.